grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 		* "Is a steel hull slowly crushing around you a blessing under 100 atmospheres of pressure? or a curse though?"
 * [ ] someone says sub-marine like it's two words. maybe a trader in a depot or something.
 	* (because submarine is such a strange mush of a word to say)
-* Writig this novel, alone in a 600sf 3-room apartment in January.
+* Writing this novel, alone in a 600sf 3-room apartment in January.
 It's too cold to go outside, and the outside is contaminated by disease.
 The apartment is a 100 year old building with steam heat: water and air pushing and banging through rusty pipes, the power-flush of the toilet that you can hear even from other apartments... this place FEELS like a submarine.
+	* At one point, writing about starting up diesel engines, I smell diesel exhaust in my apartment, as if I conjured it. though presumably it was from some truck idling outside.
 * God, you are constrained so much more than you could ever know or articulate by the conventions of what is considered "good" writing.